robisim74/angular-l10n/docs/spec/getting-the-translation.md

     - `'shortTime'`: equivalent to `'h:mm'` (e.g. `4:53 PM` for `en-US`)
     - `'mediumTime'`: equivalent to `'h:mm:ss'` (e.g. `4:54:15 PM` for `en-US`)

-    It can also be an object with some or all of the following properties:
+    It can also be a `DateTimeOptions` object with some or all of the following properties:

     - `weekday` The representation of the weekday.
 Possible values are _narrow_, _short_, _long_.
     - `era` The representation of the era.
 Possible values are _narrow_, _short_, _long_.